-- (a) Money in any amount, whether in the form of cash, check, or any other negotiable or non-negotiable instrumentality for the transfer of money. - (b) Any other tangible thing, intangible thing, service, or the use thereof having an individual value of greater than \$50.
-For purposes of this section, "service" shall not include acceptance of legal services on an individual basis when the legislator enters into an attorney-client relationship with the attorney for the purposes of addressing a complaint or petition if the attorney is not a registered lobbyist. - (c) Multiple tangible things, intangible things, services, or the use thereof having an individual value \$50 or less with an aggregate value greater than \$250 from any single source during any calendar year. - V. "Honorarium" means a payment in any form to a legislator, legislative officer, or legislative employee for an appearance, speech, written article or other document, service as a consultant or advisor, or participation in a discussion group or similar activities.
-Honorarium does not include a payment for such activities for which the person is being compensated by the state, a county, the United States of

-- America, or any other employer or client, where the activity giving rise to the honorarium is not related to or associated with any public office or government employment. - VI.
+- (a) Money in any amount, whether in the form of cash, check, or any other negotiable or non-negotiable instrumentality for the transfer of money. - (b) Any other tangible thing, intangible thing, service, or the use thereof having an individual value of greater than \$50. - (c) Multiple tangible things, intangible things, services, or the use thereof having an individual value \$50 or less with an aggregate value greater than \$250 from any single source during any calendar year. - V. "Honorarium" means a payment in any form to a legislator, legislative officer, or legislative employee for an appearance, speech, written article or other document, service as a consultant or advisor, or participation in a discussion group or similar activities.
+Honorarium does not include a payment for such activities for which the person is being compensated by the state, a county, the United States of America, or any other employer or client, where the activity giving rise to the honorarium is not related to or associated with any public office or government employment. - VI.
 "Household Member" shall mean any person living in the same domicile as a legislator, legislative officer, or legislative employee who shares a common economic interest in the expenses of daily living, including, but not limited to, a spouse, child, or parent. - VII.
 "Immediate Family" includes a spouse, guardian, parent, sibling, child, or dependent. - VIII.
-"Legislation" is a bill, resolution, or constitutional amendment. - IX.
+"Legislation" is a bill, resolution, or constitutional amendment.

+- IX.
 "Legislative Employee" includes all house, senate, and joint staff whether employed on a part-time, full-time, permanent, or temporary basis. - X. "Legislative Officer" includes those employees of the House and Senate who are elected by members of the General Court. - XI.
 "Official Activities" are activities which relate to official responsibilities including the introduction of legislation, testifying before any legislative committee or state agency, voting in committee or in house or senate session or otherwise participating in, influencing, or attempting to influence any decision of the legislature, county delegation or any state agency. - XII.
 "Official Business" means, for legislators, legislative officers, and legislative employees, the discussion or transaction of legislative business, namely, any official action or non-action with regard to any potential pending or existing bill, resolution, amendment, report, or study, any other matter pending or proposed in a committee or in either house of the general court, or an issue of public policy which is or may be the subject of legislative attention, or any other matter which is within the official jurisdiction or cognizance of the general court. - XIII.
-"Special Interest" means any financial or non-financial personal interest in the outcome of a matter that is the subject of official activity, distinct from and greater than the interests of the public at large. - (a) A financial interest exists where a legislator or household member could stand to gain or lose anything of material value as a result of the official activity. - (b) A non-financial personal interest exists where a legislator or household member has a responsibility for the welfare of an organization by virtue of holding a position with a fiduciary responsibility, such as a board member, trustee, or director. - XIV.
-"Verbal Advocacy" means an attempt by a legislator to influence his or her colleagues on a matter that is the subject of official activity in a meeting of the general court or county delegation through public verbal communication.
-"Verbal advocacy" does not include casting a vote in executive session of a committee or in a full session of the House or Senate.
+"Special Interest" means any financial or personal interest in the outcome of a matter that is the subject of official activity, distinct from and greater than the interests of the public at large.
+A financial interest exists where a legislator or household member could stand to gain or lose anything of value as a result of the official activity.
+A personal interest exists where a legislator or household member could otherwise be affected by the outcome of such activity, or when a legislator has a responsibility for the welfare of an organization and where that welfare could be affected by the outcome of such activity.